dhaskew/blog_old/_drafts/cheatsheet.markdown

 ![CheatSheet Example Image]({{site.baseurl}}/images/finder_cheatsheet_example_1_small.jpg "CheatSheet Finder Example")

-The above screenshot is what you might see if you where using Finder.
+The above screenshot is what you might see if you are using Finder.

 Get it [here](http://www.cheatsheetapp.com/CheatSheet/).